labitat/remoteccc.labitat.dk/index.md

 The "Remote Cyber Congestion Control.local @ Labitat working group" or just shorthanded as RC3.local@Labitat working group

 <br>
-<sup>Disclaimer in case it wasn't obvious: this is not a Chaos Communication Club event, we are simply saddened that 37C3 was postponed again and was inspired to fill the void.</sup>
+<sup>Disclaimer in case it wasn't obvious: this is not a Chaos Computer Club event, we are simply saddened that 37C3 was postponed again and was inspired to fill the void.</sup>